jgoggles/snf/src/content/19-05-30-rockies-bullpen.md

 statistic but not all, which means that the bullpen's K/9 should increase somewhat according to math.

-Overall the Rockies' bullpen can probably be deemed mostly dependable given the general skillset it possesses.
+Going forward the Rockies' bullpen should continue to be deemed mostly dependable given the general skillset it possesses.
 However, is "mostly dependable" what you want for a group that comprises 33% of your payroll?[^2] Is being better than average at producing ground balls a premium dollar skillset?
 On one hand it may seem like a risk-averse strategy: pay a premium for dependability.
 This would